itgsod/Ruby-Exercises-13TEK/README.md

 4 Write the multiplication table of 20 using two nested for loops.

-5 Write and infinite loop using loop that calculate Pi and print out each approximation.

-6 Fill up an array with 100 random integers from 1 until 100 using a while loop.
+5 Fill up an array with 100 random integers from 1 until 100 using a while loop.

+6 Extract all the elements of the above array that are larger than 80.

+7 Write a recursive function to compute factorials.
+The mathematical definition of n factorial is:

+   n! = 1                (when n==0)
+      = n * (n-1)!       (otherwise)

+## Classes

+1 Ruby can tell you what class an object is.
+Type these in RubyMine and describe what differences do you see

+12.is_a?(Integer)
+12.is_a?(Float)
+12.is_a?(String)

+'12'.is_a?(Integer)
+'12'.is_a?(Float)
+'12'.is_a?(String)

+12.0.is_a?(Integer)
+12.0.is_a?(Float)
+12.0.is_a?(String)

+2 Write a class Box with a setter and getter such that we can create a new Box with x = Box.new()

+Use the setter.
+x.size = 10

+and use getter and display.
+puts x.size